 George Washington University's Online Master's in Integrative Medicine with a Concentration in Nutrition specialize in promoting health and wellness through nutrition.

 American University’s online Master of Science in Nutrition Education will prepare you to become an influential leader in nutrition education and advocacy while promoting nutrition and healthy lifestyle choices in your community and beyond.

 A career as a nutritionist offers a variety of opportunities to work in different environments and with specific kinds of issues.
 In California, there is no requirement to be licensed as a nutritionist; however, the more education and experience a nutritionist has lends higher credibility and, ultimately, a thriving and exciting career.

-According to the State of California Employment Development Department, the projected demand for dietitians and nutritionists in the state through 2020 is expected to grow 20%, which is about the same as the national average.
-The estimates show almost 400 openings annually.
 The largest percentage of nutritionists and dietitians are employed in hospitals throughout the state, such as Adventist Health Central Valley Network and Scripps medical facilities.
 Other employers include nursing care facilities, schools, and government agencies.

 Residents of California are known to be generally health-conscious, so becoming a nutritionist in California promises to be an exciting, fulfilling, and profitable career choice.

 The US Bureau of Labor Statistics reports that more than 7000 nutritionists practice in the state of California.
 Listed below is a sample of the actual jobs for nutritionists in several different cities in California:

 - Nutritionist with the YMCA of Silicon Valley in San Jose – implements nutrition education for members; provide individualized nutrition counseling and guidance focusing on weight management, disease prevention, training enhancement and health promotion.